niftynei/lightning-rfc/02-peer-protocol.md

 `prevtx_tx` is the serialized transaction whose output this node is spending.
 Must be sent to verify that output is in fact a SegWit output.

 `prevtx_vout` output index of the output being spent.

+`sequence` is the sequence number of this input.

 `script` is the script signature field for the input.
 Only applicable for P2SH-wrapped inputs.
 The length of the